 With appropriate limits and resources, playing video games can be a fun activity for the whole family.
 But, when all is said and done, your children should understand that having their own electronic devices, like cell phones and video gaming systems (or even having access to them), is a privilege – not a right.
 And, like all privileges, they must be earned.

-When screen time and video gaming become excessive to the point where you’re suspecting a potential addiction, that privilege is being abused and it’s time to step in.
-That doesn’t necessarily mean “Game Over.”
-Keep an open dialogue and let your children know you’re speaking from a place of love and concern, rather than of control.
-By working together, you can ‘stay ahead of the game’ to help your children create a positive video game experience now, and in the future.
+When screen time and video gaming become excessive to the point where you suspect a potential addiction, that privilege is being abused, and it's time to step in.
+That doesn't necessarily mean "Game Over."
+Keep an open dialogue and let your children know you're speaking from a place of love and concern, rather than of control.
+By working together, you can 'stay ahead of the game' to help your children create a positive video game experience now, and in the future.

 Struggling with a potential video game addiction in your home?
 JRA Educational Consulting will connect you with the best-fit educational and therapeutic resources to get your children – and your family – back on track.